 Sensitive skin is easily inflamed and irritated, it overreacts to stress, environmental factors such as weather, sun, wind, and temperature, and skincare products.
 Sensitive skin can be dry, oily or combination skin type and can have areas of redness and itchiness.
 Sensitive skin is typically thinner, and is therefore less effective as a barrier allowing irritants to penetrate the skin triggering an allergic response.

-What are the causes of sensitive skin?
-Your highly reactive skin can be genetic or it can be related to cosmetics and cleansers that cause flare-ups.
+Step one is to identify the problem.
+What are the causes of your sensitive skin?
+Highly reactive skin can be genetic or it can be related to cosmetics and cleansers that cause flare-ups.
 It can also be diet and gut-related.
 Sensitivity can also be caused by dryness because when the skin barrier is disturbed, it makes it more prone to injury.
 It might take some research to find out the causes of your skin sensitivity but it's worth the extra effort.

 Your delicate skin needs to be treated gently which is why I've chosen rose as the hero ingredient in my sensitive skin formulations.
-Rich in linoleic acid, rosehip oil is highly biocompatible and exceptionally effective in rebuilding and restoring damaged tissue.
-Roman Chamomile has an affinity for the skin as well and is helpful for dry, red, itchy skin.
+Rich in linoleic acid, rosehip oil is highly biocompatible, meaning that it's effective without causing irritation or harming the skin in anyway.
+Rosehip oil is exceptionally effective in rebuilding and restoring tissue.

 For those who are extremely sensitive, I also offer two unscented soap bars: Oatmeal and Glacial Clay.